peschwartz/DD2480-DECIDE/README.md

 - Implementation of LICs 3, 8, 13, PUM
 - Testing of LIC3, 8, 13, PUM
   In this project, I worked on this...
   As a group, we worked well together and communicated frequently...

 [Samuel ]:

-- Implementation of ...
+- Implementation of LICs 0, 5, 10
-- Testing of ...
+- Testing of LICs 0, 5, 10
+- Setting up initial testing skeletons for CMV and FUV as well as initial global variables
+- Implementation of the FUV and launch computation functions
+- Implementation of the FUV and launch tests
+- Initial readme structure
+- Debugging and fixingthe input parsing function

 ## Way of Working